omerecinar/MSc-Thesis---Augmented-Reality-Application/README.md

 # MSc-Thesis---Augmented-Reality-Application

+You can access the other documents via this link: https://drive.google.com/drive/folders/1h0pBpiA-biI4CUrUNlIfVmjnpyYC-I9J?usp=sharing

 Application of Augmented Reality Technology on Basic Electrical Circuits In this thesis, Augmented Reality technology, which has attracted considerable attention in the field of information technologies in recent years, has been applied on basic electrical circuits and an